Leaving Town? A Summer Vacation Checklist for Your Oklahoma Home

 A leak you would catch in five minutes while home can run for a week while you are gone.
 Water is the single most damaging thing that happens to empty houses, so give your plumbing real attention.

 The safest move is to shut off the main water supply before a longer trip.
 Find your main valve (often near where the line enters the house or by the meter), turn it off, and open a faucet to relieve pressure.
-If you would rather keep water on for a sprinkler system or a house sitter, consider a smart leak sensor placed near the water heater, under sinks, and by the washing machine.
+If you would rather keep water on for a sprinkler system or a house sitter, consider a smart leak sensor placed near the water heater, under sinks, and by the washing machine — and if you suspect a hidden drip already, professional leak detection can find it before you travel.
 Many models send an alert straight to your phone the moment they detect moisture.

 Also check the obvious weak points before you go: